 |Nicholas Taylor is the Deputy Group Leader for Technology Strategy and Services at the Los Alamos National Laboratory Research Library.
 In this role, he oversees IT research and development efforts focused on digital repository services, scholarly publishing, and applied information science.
 Prior to Los Alamos National Laboratory, he managed and supported digital library, digital preservation, library technology, and web archiving programs at Stanford University, the Library of Congress, and the U.S. Supreme Court Library.
 He possesses an M.A. in Communication, Culture, and Technology from Georgetown University and an M.L.S. from the University of Maryland, College Park.|

 The Archives Unleashed Team would like to recognize members who sat on the 2017-2020 Advisory Board and for their contributions to the project:

 The work of this project is primarily supported by The Andrew W. Mellon Foundation, and the Archives Unleashed Project is grateful for the generous support of financial and in-kind support from several institutions:

 - The Archives Unleashed Project believes in supporting an open, inclusive, and diverse community which respects the experience, expertise, and knowledge of all community members.

-- The Archives Unleashed community is dedicated to providing a harassment-free experience for everyone, and welcomes individuals regardless age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+- The Archives Unleashed community is dedicated to providing a harassment-free experience for everyone, and welcomes individuals regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 - Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Archives Unleashed Project Team.

-Examples of behavior that contributes to creating a positive environment include:
+Examples of behaviour that contributes to creating a positive environment include:

 - Using welcoming and inclusive language